George Sikazwe

-George Sikazwe (born 1938) was a former Zambian footballer and coach, who played for Mufulira Wanderers and Zambia as a midfielder, representing his country before and after independence.
+George Sikazwe (1938 – 2 December 2019) was a Zambian footballer and coach, who played for Mufulira Wanderers and Zambia as a midfielder, representing his country before and after independence.
 He also served as Wanderers' coach and together with Samuel ‘Zoom’ Ndhlovu, he is credited with masterminding the team's early success.

 Early life

 Sikazwe was born in Mutinte village in Mbala district where his father Mwambatata Sikazwe was a peasant farmer.
 He was brought up in Luanshya by his uncle and he later moved to Mufulira to live with his elder sister Chitalu Nakazwe.
 He did his education at Mufulira Mine School where he went up to Standard Six after which he left school and joined Mufulira Mine.

 He joined Mutende Youth Club and started playing football alongside future Wanderers teammates Samuel ‘Zoom’ Ndhlovu, Patrick Nkole and Elijah Mwale.
 In 1957, Sikazwe followed in Ndhlovu's footsteps by joining Mufulira Mine Team which went on to become Zambia's most successful team of all time.